SUDDEN DESU

 disassemblies・digital archaeology・data preservation

-There's a request on mamecheat for Pocket Gal Deluxe, and I figured I'd give it a go.
+There’s a request on mamecheat for Pocket Gal Deluxe, and I figured I’d give it a go.
 I played around for a bit, then discovered a nice, juicy string table with some intriguing bits of text.
-After a few hours of working backwards through the disassembly, I've discovered a number of interesting bits in the game!
+After a few hours of working backwards through the disassembly, I discovered a number of interesting tidbits in the data!

 THREE YEARS LATER UPDATE: My original work on this game was done with text disassemblies from MAME, a notebook and my copy of the M68k Reference Manual.
 How times have changed.
 I’ve revisited the game using my newer tools and have elaborated quite a bit on what I originally found, including the discovery of actual input codes to access the dev tools.
 Everything is much tidier and better explained now.